X

 The widespread use of connected smart devices will continue to raise cyber security risks, since each device can be a potential entry point for cybercriminals.
 Gaining access to one device has the potential to disrupt the entire system.

-Remote work comes with cyber security risk, especially if personal devices are utilized.
-Since these are less likely to have robust security protocols, cybercriminals may have an easier time accessing them.
-Remote workers often feel as through their home networks are secure, but their devices could pose a significant risk if used to access company data and are inadequately protected.
+Remote work comes with cyber security risk, especially if personal devices are used.
+Since these are less likely to have robust security protocols, cyber criminals may have an easier time accessing them.
+Remote workers often feel as though their home networks are secure, but their devices could pose a significant risk if used to access company data and are inadequately protected.

 Mobile device and app security

-The convenience and accessibility phones and apps offer consumers are countered by the cyber security challenges they bring.
-Each mobile app is a potential vulnerability, as they expose your sensitive data and make your phone accessible to hackers.
+The convenience phones and apps offer consumers are countered by the cyber security challenges they bring.
+Each mobile app is a potential vulnerability, as it exposes your sensitive data and makes your phone accessible to hackers.
 The security of mobile devices like phones or tablets is also a concern for this year.
 As more people use and rely on them, the more they may be seen as a target.

 The cyber talent gap